History

 • In the first year, there were only 45 participants.
 The numbers started creeping up.
 Now, the max is 650.
 We hit that number twice, first in 2014 and then in 2015 (the 50th annual).

-• 1st women in 1971 were actually three young girls.
+• First women in 1971 were actually three young girls.

 • Very first “1st Overall Female” was future Olympian Mary Decker (Slaney) when she was 12 years old, in 1971.
 (1:34:02) (Famous Olympics incident: In 1984, during the 3,000meter track race, she got tangled up with Zola Budd and fell, claiming then that Budd had tripped her.)